maitreyo18/Fine-tuned-Perovs-IAP-for-Unified-Perovskite-Structure-Optimization/README.md

 Saved model checkpoint: ./Perovs-IAP_finetuned_bulk+defect+surface_2025_PES

 # Installation and usage
 • Follow example_usage.ipynb for installation and test usage.
 For further details, visit the original MatGL documentation: https://matgl.ai.
-Github: https://github.com/materialsvirtuallab/matgl
+Github: https://github.com/materialsvirtuallab/matgl  <br>
 • For GPU-enabled fine-tuning use the ./fine-tune_Perovs-IAP.py script.
-Use the corresponding data collected from Zenodo.
+Use the corresponding data collected from Zenodo.  <br>
 • The relaxed structures used in the three test cases have been included inside ./Structures_test_cases directory.